cesartheroman/Products-API/README.md

 </div>

 ### Load Balancer
-Once I had season improved performance using my caching strategy, I decided to implement a load balancer technique as the higher RPS I pushed, the higher my latency was.
+Once I had seen improved performance using my caching strategy, I decided to implement a load balancer technique as the higher RPS I pushed, the higher my latency was.
 Therefore I reasoned that perhaps the load on the single server was too much.
-I realized that Docker-Compose has a pretty nifty feature of scaling out any service I want using the `docker-compose --scale <service-name>=<# of services>` syntax to scale up my containers within my one EC2 instance.
+I realized that Docker-Compose has a pretty nifty feature of scaling out any service I want by using the `docker-compose --scale <service-name>=<# of services>` syntax to scale up my containers within my one EC2 instance.

 For my load balancing strategy I utilized the default round-robin strategy:
 <div align="center">